Filter Results (380)

 Relevant call center software trends

 - Voice-based customer interactions will decrease in the next two years : Call centers are shifting from traditional call center software to contact center solutions that let them leverage other communication tools (such as email, SMS messages, social media, and live chat).
-Our research shows that while voice will remain a significant source of customer interactions, its usage will continue to decrease in the coming years as more and more businesses start leveraging digital channels.
+A Capterra research shows that while voice will remain a significant source of customer interactions, its usage will continue to decrease in the coming years as more and more businesses start leveraging digital channels.

 - Artificial intelligence (AI)-based conversational bots are picking up the pace in the small and midsize business (SMB) world : Voice- and text-based bots are effectively streamlining initial customer conversations.
-Our research found that 68% of small businesses are currently using or plan to use some type of conversational user interface technology within the next one to two years.
+A Capterra research found that 68% of small businesses are currently using or plan to use some type of conversational user interface technology within the next one to two years.
 When such interfaces are used, customers hear a robotic tone or message (instead of live agents) that collects their personal details and query type.
 The bot can then answer basic queries on its own, or route calls to the most suitable agent.
 This automation speeds up the entire call process, and frees agents to handle more complex queries.